H.R. 3294: Justice for Victims of Illegal Alien Murders Act

 4

-For murder in the first degree, the bill authorizes two possible penalties only: death or imprisonment for life.
-It does not list a lower sentencing option for covered first-degree murder cases.
+For first-degree murder, the bill authorizes only two sentences: death or imprisonment for life.
+It lists no lower sentencing option for covered cases.

 5

-For murder in the second degree, the bill allows imprisonment for any term of years or imprisonment for life.
-That gives federal courts a wide sentencing range, up to life imprisonment, in covered second-degree murder cases.
+For second-degree murder, the bill allows any term of years up to life imprisonment, giving federal courts a wide sentencing range in covered cases.

 Who benefits from H.R.
 3294?